 Ma be tso buai!

-In Bribri, the word for story is siwa’.
-Siwa' is synonymous with story, history, knowledge and wind because our people's stories carry through the generations of past, present, and future.
+In Bribri, the word for story is siwa'.
+Siwa' is synonymous with story, history, knowledge, and wind as our stories carry though the generations like the wind bringing history and knowledge.

-I love that I get to be a storyteller and continue the tradition.
-In practice, sometimes this means I'm working on my novels, a poem, or meeting with my mentor while I learn my Indigenous language and co-translate Bribri stories!
+I love being a storyteller and getting to continue the tradition.
+In practice, sometimes this means I'm working on my novels, a poem, learning my Indigenous language, co-translating a Bribri story, or participating in a reading.

 who are the bribri people?